 © 2012 Quality Media Consultant Group, LLC – All Rights Reserved

-This article is written by Lori A. Manns.
+This article is written by Lori A. Manns, President of Quality Media Consultant Group.
 Want to use this article for your website, blog or newsletter?
 No problem.
-Here’s what you must include: Lori A. Manns, CEO of Quality Media Consultant Group and founder of ABC’s of Successful Sponsorship Sales System that shows you how to get more sponsors and sales for your business, guaranteed.
-To receive her consultation for your business or to receive marketing, advertising, sales tips and articles, on how to increase your revenue and grow your business; please visit http://www.qualitymediaconsultants.com.
+Here’s what you must include: Lori A. Manns, is CEO of Quality Media Consultant Group and founder of Sponsorship Sales Secrets System ™ that shows you how to get more sponsors and sales for your business, guaranteed.
+To receive expert coaching and consultation for your business growth or to receive marketing, advertising, sales tips and articles, on how to increase your revenue and grow your business; please visit https://qualitymediaconsultants.com.